julianobarbosa/zabbix-lab/README.md

 ![Grafana](https://raw.githubusercontent.com/grafana/grafana/master/docs/logo-horizontal.png)

 [Grafana](https://grafana.com) is a Data Analysis and Reporting Tool - Container already configured with zabbix plugin installed

+- Grafana already comes with configured plugin and datasources for Zabbix and for postgres database of Zabbix

 # About Mailhog